 The 1JZ came with parallel turbo’s, and later 1JZ’s came with VVT-i (Variable Valve Timing with Intelligence).
 The 1JZ came in a variety of vehicles: Toyota Chaser, Toyota Soarer, Toyota Supra MK III (Japan only), Toyota Verossa, and Toyota Crown.

 The biggest difference between the 7MGTE and the 1JZ that replaced it is the strength.
-The 7MGTE was a great engine, but suffered from head bolt, head gasket, and various other issues with the cylinder head.
+The 7MGTE was a great engine, but it suffered from numerous cylinder head issues.
 The 1JZ is pretty similar to the 7MGTE, but with a cylinder head that actually stays on the engine.

 Unlike the 1JZ, the 2JZ-GTE came with a sequential turbo setup, meaning that the power band is much broader.
 A small turbo gives low rpm power, the second turbo comes on at a later RPM to increase power in a very linear fashion.

 1JZ vs 2JZ: Stock vs. Stock